 - Check that weather conditions are safe for boating.
 It is the driver's responsibility to determine if weather or other factors have created an unsafe boating environment.
 Boaters must continuously be aware of weather conditions.
 Sudden storms, wind, water conditions, lightning, etc., can unexpectedly put boaters in grave danger.
-Always check the local weather report before going boating. - Check that drain plugs are securely in place. - Check bilge pump, horn, lights, blower and other equipment to verify they are operating properly. - Verify that the emergency cutoff switch lanyard is in proper operating condition and is properly affixed to the driver. - Check the operation of the steering system.
+Always check the local weather report before going boating. - Check that drain plugs are securely in place. - Check that all navigation lights are in working order and have not exceeded the manufacturer's recommended replacement life (25 years from the date the vessel was manufactured). - Check bilge pump, horn, lights, blower and other equipment to verify they are operating properly. - Verify that the emergency cutoff switch lanyard is in proper operating condition and is properly affixed to the driver. - Check the operation of the steering system.
 Verify that the steering is operational before launching the boat.
 If the boat is already in the water, verify proper steering wheel operation at low speed.
 Turn the steering wheel full stop in both directions and verify proper rudder movement.
 Ensure that there is no binding or stiffness in the steering wheel rotation.
 Binding and stiffness is an indication that the steering cable needs replacement.
-Failure of the steering cable will result in loss of control of the boat. - Ensure that the load of persons, ballast, and equipment is within the limits stated on the USCG Maximum Capacities Plate and is properly distributed based on instructions in this manual. - Check that all safety equipment and life jackets, personal flotation devices (PFDs), and throwable cushions are in good condition and suitable for your boat and passenger load. - Inform all passengers where safety equipment is located and how to use it.
+Failure of the steering cable will result in loss of control of the boat. - Ensure that the load of persons, ballast, and equipment is within the limits stated on the USCG Maximum Capacities Plate and is properly distributed based on instructions in this manual. - Check that all safety equipment and life jackets, personal flotation devices (PFDs), and throwable cushions are in good condition and suitable for your boat and passenger load.

-Have at least one other passenger who is capable of operating the boat safely in case of an emergency.
+- Inform all passengers where safety equipment is located and how to use it. - Have at least one other passenger who is capable of operating the boat safely in case of an emergency.